 These are brown toned shoes which is a good thing.
 White shoes look awesome when you buy them, but they quickly turn stained within a few days.
 I’ve been looking for a black or brown athletic shoe for a while and I think these might just work.

 The tread is really aggressive and that’s a good thing when hiking or running in the woods.
+Mine squeaked a bit on the hardwood floors until I got them broken in.
+That didn’t take too long.
+These shoes felt good quicker than most that I’ve tried.

 The stitching looks good to me and I think they are well made.
+They are designed for rugged trail running so they should hold up pretty well under my normal daily use.

 The insoles are removable and that’s a requirement for me since I use custom insoles.
 Also, Fila does not glue their insoles in so you can slip them right out without and fuss.

 There are vents on the top of the shoe to let out heat on those long hikes or runs.
+Since I first wrote this post, I’ve walked for countless miles in hot weather and my feet never got too hot.

 My overall summary is that the Fila Midland is a cost effective, well vented, and good traction shoe.
 They are pretty comfortable but did pinch a bit when I first tried them on.
 After a few hours, they seem to be much better and I believe they will work for me.
 Let’s see how they hold up over the next few months.
+They seem to run a bit narrower at the toe than some other shoes I’ve tried but it does not seem to be much of a problem.

 This model, the Fila At Peake Trail Running Shoe is very similar to the Midland and is a good alternative if you cannot find the exact model I bought.